jurandirvalerio/Vendas/README.md

 # Vendas

-Project to demonstrate how to do:
+Project made for traininig to demonstrate how to do:

 - Naming patterns for classes, variables, etc;
 - Samples of repository pattern;